Skip to content

 Offers new-build homes at a discount of 30% to 50% on the market price to first-time buyers in England.
 See if you’re eligible.

-Help to Buy equity loans are designed to help first-time buyers buy new-build homes.
-Under the scheme, the government lends buyers a percentage of the cost of the property.
+Now only available in Wales, Help to Buy equity loans are designed to help first-time buyers buy new-build homes.
+Under the scheme, the government lends buyers a percentage of the cost of the property meaning the buyer can take out a smaller mortgage.

 Shared ownership scheme

-Aimed at both first-time buyers and people who can’t afford to buy a home on the open market.
-It allows you to get a mortgage on a share of a property pay rent to a housing association on the rest.
+Aimed at both first-time buyers and people who can’t afford to buy a home on the open market, shared ownership allows you to get a mortgage on a share of a property and pay rent to a housing association on the rest.

 Learn more about shared ownership.